gperdrizet/OpenSearch/notes/01-setup_notes.md

 OK, so dashboard is up at <http://0.0.0.0:5601> on the LAN and the nodes are running with clean logs.

-Only additional change is to increase "OPENSEARCH_JAVA_OPTS=-Xms512m -Xmx512m" to 64GB and restart the containers.
+Only additional change is to increase "OPENSEARCH_JAVA_OPTS=-Xms512m -Xmx512m" to 64 GB and restart the containers.

 ## Import enwiki